lcanoi/App-Web-Ejemplo/README.md

 (**en**) A web application where a user registers and accesses a page where he can search for books by their ISBN code and add them to a favorites list.

-This project is a React.js App, and the node_modules folder is not included, so you have to create an application
+This project is a React.js App, and the node_modules folder is not included, so you have to do
-\[ npx create-react-app mi_proyecto ]
+\[ npm install ]
-and replace the other folders with those corresponding to the project in order to run it.
 The app is run with \[ npm start ] while in the project folder directory.

 To add the necessary node modules, run the following lines in terminal in your project directory: